jbclements/racket-handin-client/README.md

 There's a tag for each class.

+use git tag -m "message" to tag the commit, then push.

 ## Old:

 There's a different branch for each class.
 Honestly, tags might be a better